emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 _Figure 3_
 <br>

-!!! success "Perfect for repeatable precise relative positioning (GPS tractor guidance, autonomous flights and landing)"
+!!! tip "Perfect for repeatable precise relative positioning (GPS tractor guidance, autonomous flights and landing)"
     If you only need accurate relative positioning the easiest way is to average the position using single solution.
 Just physically mark the point on the ground and save coordinates to manual in ReachView.
 Day-to-day result would look almost identical to those obtained using NTRIP corrections.

 #### Averaged float and fix